A Deadly Education: Plot

 El is a student in her junior year.
 In flashbacks, she reveals that her father sacrificed himself during graduation so that her mother Gwen, then pregnant, could escape.
 However, Gwen and El were rejected by her father's family when El's great-great-grandmother, a famous seer, prophesied that El would become a powerful maleficer who would destroy enclaves.
 Gwen refused to believe this would happen, and raised El to never use malia, the magic that is drawn from unwilling living beings.
 Although Gwen is a powerful healer and would be welcome in almost any enclave, she has declined to join one; El has therefore resolved to win a place herself while at school.

 El struggles with her schoolwork, as much of what the school provides for her to learn is black magic suitable for violence and destruction, apparently confirming the prophecy.
 In addition, most people seem to instinctively dislike and avoid her, and she has difficulty making friends.
 She comes to the attention of Orion Lake, a boy from the New York enclave who is both extremely popular because of his proclivity for saving his fellow students from attacks, and unusual due to his ability to take mana from killing mals.
 Orion initially suspects El of being a maleficer who murdered one of their classmates; however, because of his close observation of her, he is able to intervene and kill the actual murderer when El is attacked, and he and El develop a somewhat antagonistic friendship.
 Once the two begin spending time together, other students become far more warmly disposed to El.
-Cynical about those students' motives, El takes care to remain friendly with the few people who showed her any kindness beforehand and shares her new advantages with them.
+Wary of those students' motives, El takes care to remain friendly with the few people who showed her any kindness beforehand and shares her new advantages with them.
 In this way, she becomes closer with her classmates Aadhya and Liu.